1601-mma2013/Dignity/README.md

 (user’s) tools - Allows a few staffs to interact with the artwork at once.

-(user’s) challenges - Artwork might not reach all the staffs, some might not be able to undertand the intended message and some might not even be interestd to try.
+(user’s) challenges - Artwork might not reach all the staffs, some might not be able to undertand the intended message and some might not even be interested to try.